 Following cleavage from ALZ-801, tramiprosate is released in the body and penetrates the brain, where it directly interacts with beta amyloid peptide monomers to block the pathological beta amyloid cascade.
 New data recently published by Alzheon uncovered a novel mechanism of action for tramiprosate demonstrating how it envelops Aβ42 by preventing monomers from assembling into toxic soluble amyloid oligomers (Kocis et al. 2017) .
 Blocking the formation of oligomers prevents subsequent damage to brain cells – and tramiprosate has been found to maintain beta amyloid protein in a non-toxic, non-fibrillary, soluble form.

 In preclinical in vivo studies, tramiprosate treatment of TgCRND8 mice resulted in a significant reduction (∼30%) in brain beta amyloid plaque load, quantified via histopathology.
 Treatment with tramiprosate further significantly reduced both soluble and insoluble beta amyloid fractions (Gervais et al. 2007).

-Long term oral therapy with ALZ-801 over time, is expected to prevent beta amyloid aggregation in patients and inhibit the development of beta amyloid oligomer pathology and resultant neurotoxicity, which is the hallmark of AD (Lacor et al. 2007; Demuro et al. 2010).
+Long-term oral therapy with ALZ-801 is expected to prevent beta amyloid aggregation in patients and to inhibit the development of beta amyloid oligomers and resultant neurotoxicity (Lacor et al. 2007; Demuro et al. 2010).